Brown Memorial Presbyterian Church: History

-The immediate past minister of the Park Avenue church is Roger J. Gench, pastor from 1990 to 2002, who then was pastor of historic New York Avenue Presbyterian Church in Washington, D.C., from 2002 to 2019.
+The immediate past minister of the Park Avenue church is Roger J. Gench, pastor from 1990 to 2002, who then was pastor of New York Avenue Presbyterian Church in Washington, D.C., from 2002 to 2019.

 The full list of senior ministers from 1870 to present is:

 Current ministry

 The current pastor of Brown Memorial Park Avenue Church since 2004 is Andrew Connors.
 A native of Raleigh, North Carolina, he earned a Bachelor of Arts from Duke University and a Master of Divinity degree from Columbia Theological Seminary in 2001.
-He is a recipient of the prestigious David H. C. Read Preaching Award, named for Presbyterian clergyman and author David H. C. Read of New York City's Madison Avenue Presbyterian Church.
+He is a recipient of the David H. C. Read Preaching Award, named for Presbyterian clergyman and author David H. C. Read of New York City's Madison Avenue Presbyterian Church.

-Under the pastorate of Andrew Connors, the church's historic leadership continues in social justice issues including national peace efforts, a statewide campaign for marriage equality, local efforts to rebuild blighted neighborhoods, and advocacy of after-school programs to invest in the youth of Baltimore.
-His views on current affairs are frequently reported in the Baltimore Sun daily newspaper.
+Under the pastorate of Andrew Connors, the church's leadership continues in social justice issues including national peace efforts, a statewide campaign for marriage equality, local efforts to rebuild blighted neighborhoods, and advocacy of after-school programs to invest in the youth of Baltimore.
 Connors has also taken an active role in dialogues between the Jewish and Christian faith communities.

 Music ministry

-The current minister of music and organist at Brown Memorial Presbyterian Church since June, 2012, is Michael Britt, who studied music at the Peabody Conservatory and the Conservatoire de Paris.
+The minister of music and organist at Brown Memorial Presbyterian Church since February 2024 is Michael Stefanek.
+He is an alumnus of Oberlin College and the University of Michigan.
+He followed Michael Britt, who studied music at the Peabody Conservatory and the Conservatoire de Paris.
 He succeeded Dr. John Walker, an internationally renowned concert organist and CD recording artist, who was minister of music between 2004 and December, 2011.
 Formerly director of music and organist at Riverside Church in New York City (1983–1992) and Shadyside Presbyterian Church in Pittsburgh, Pennsylvania (1992–2005), Walker has a Doctor of Musical Arts degree from Stanford University and is a past President of the American Guild of Organists.
 He was named Minister of Music Emeritus by Brown Memorial in 2012 and continues to perform there occasionally.

-Other previous organists include the celebrated virtuoso Virgil Fox, who gained considerable fame as a concert performer and recording artist while at Brown Memorial early in his career, from 1936 to 1946.
+Other previous organists include the cvirtuoso Virgil Fox, who gained considerable fame as a concert performer and recording artist while at Brown Memorial early in his career, from 1936 to 1946.
 Later, Richard Ross was also a significant music figure in the life of the congregation, succeeding Fox as choirmaster and organist, while also composing music.
 Francis Eugene Belt then served as organist beginning in 1954 and continuing until shortly before his death at age 79 in 2001.

 The 4-manual Ernest M. Skinner pipe organ has 2,939 pipes and remains essentially the same today as when it was installed in 1931 and tonally finished by G. Donald Harrison, as Skinner's opus 839.
 John Eltermann was the church's organist at the time.
 The organ underwent a complete restoration between 2002 and 2005, with all original 45 ranks of the instrument fully preserved.
 A 99-memory level Capture System was added to the organ in 2005.
+The organ was played in recital during the Organ Historical Society Convention in July 2024.